AdobeDocs/campaign-web.en/help/v8/direct-mail/content-direct-mail.md

     +++ Extraction format options

-    * Use first line as column header (Text / CSV (Exce))
+    * **[!UICONTROL Use first line as column header]** (Text / CSV (Excel) format): Toggle this option on to use the first column as header for extraction files in text or CSV file formats.
-    * Column separator (Text)
+    * **[!UICONTROL Column separator]** (Text format): Specify the character to use as column separator for extraction files in text format.
-    * String delimiter (Text)
+    * **[!UICONTROL String delimiter]** (Text format): Specify how to delimit strings for extraction files in text format.
-    * End of line (Text)
+    * **[!UICONTROL End of line]** (Text format): Specify how to delimit end of lines for extraction files in text format.
-    * Encoding
+    * **[!UICONTROL Encoding]**: Choose the encoding of the extraction file.
-    * Date format and separators
+    * **[!UICONTROL Date format and separators]**: Specify how dates should be formatted in the extraction file.
-    * Number format
+    * **[!UICONTROL Number format]**: Specify how numbers should be formatted in the exactrion file.
-    * Export labels instead of internal values of enumerations
+    * **[!UICONTROL Export labels instead of internal values of enumerations]**: ?

     +++

-1. **[!UICONTROL Requested quantity]** and Size limit.
+1. **[!UICONTROL Requested quantity]**: ?

-## Define the extraction file content {#content}
+## Configure the extraction file columns {#content}

 In the **[!UICONTROL Content]** section, specify the columns to display in the extraction file.
 To do this, follow these steps:

 1. Click the **[!UICONTROL Add Attribute]** button to create a new column.
 1. Choose the attribute to display in the column then confirm.
 1. The column is added to the extraction file content.
-You can change its label and modify the linked attribute using the edit icon.
+You can change its label and modify the corresponding attribute using the edit icon.
-1. Repeat these steps to add as many columns as needed for your extraction file. <!--Note that you can add up to xx columns.-->
+1. Repeat these steps to add as many columns as needed for your extraction file.
+You can add up to xx columns ?.
 1. To sort the extraction file using one of the columns, click the icon in the **[!UICONTROL Sorting]** column and select the desired sorting method.
 1. To change the position of a column, use the up and down arrows.

 ![](assets/dm-content-attributes.png)

-You can now preview and test your direct mail message and send it to your audience.
+You can now preview and test your direct mail message and send it to generate the extraction file.
 [Learn how to test & send direct mail messages](send-direct-mail.md)